Darvin Ham: Personal life

 Ham is the son of Wilmer Jones-Ham, the first female mayor of Saginaw, serving from 2001 to 2005.
+When Ham was 14 years old, in 1988, he survived a gunshot wound to his face and neck.

-Darvin Ham is married to Deneitra Ham.
-They both went to Texas Tech.
+Ham is married and his wife also went to Texas Tech.

 His son, Darvin Ham Jr., played for Northwood University, and was an assistant coach at Northwood for 4 years, through the 2021–22 season.
 As of the 2022–23 season, Ham Jr. is an assistant coach for the Cleveland Charge of the NBA G League.

 Ham is a Christian.
 Ham has said, “First of all, I want to thank God.
 Coming from where I come from, I was raised in a household with strong, spiritual faith, belief in God and his Son Jesus Christ, so I want to start with that.
 Everything I’ve been able to overcome in my life, along with the people around me, it's been that spirit that was instilled in me as a youngster.”